mlbridge/mlbridge.github.io/README.md

 request, it sends back the prediction, whether the domain name is malicious or benign, to the plugin.
-Depending on the nature of the domain name, the plugin can be configured to allow the request to fall through to the other plugins or send the request to Honeypot or a Blackhole IP addresses.
+Depending on the nature of the domain name, the plugin can be configured to allow the request to fall through to the other plugins or send the request to Honeypot or Blackhole IP addresses.

 ## The ML Bridge Middleware